codeproject/CodeProject.AI-Server/README.md

 #### Supported Environments

-This is an Alpha release and so support is constrained solely to Windows 10+ using CPU acceleration.
+This is a Beta release and so support is constrained solely to Windows 10+, 64bit, using CPU acceleration.
 Future releases will include other Operating Systems as well as GPU support.

 ### Installing CodeProject.SenseAI

-To **install CodeProject.SenseAI** as a standalone service ready for integration with applications such as HomeAssist or BlueIris, download the [installation package](https://codeproject-ai.s3.ca-central-1.amazonaws.com/sense/installer/CodeProject.SenseAI.Package.zip).
+To **install CodeProject.SenseAI** as a standalone service ready for integration with applications such as HomeAssist or BlueIris, download the [latest installation package](https://www.codeproject.com/ai/sense/latest.aspx).

-Unzip the download and double click the <code>Start_SenseAI_Win.bat</code> script.
-This will start the API server and the backend analysis services.
-Rerun that script whenever you want to launch the service.
+Double click the installer.
+This will install the server as a Windows Service.
+SenseAI Server and the backend analysis services will now be running, and will automatically restart each time your machine is restarted.

 To **explore CodeProject.SenseAI** open the <code>/demos/Javascript/</code> folder and double click on the <code>Vision.html</code> page.
 The server will, of course, need to be running for this test application to function.
 Sample images can be found in the <code>TestData</code> folder under the <code>demos</code> folder